thednp/tinymce-solid/README.md

 * *disabled*: **reactive** - toggles the `disabled` property of the editor
 * *value*: **reactive** - the actual content;
 * *initialValue*: **reactive** - the initial content value;
-* *onEditorChange*: `(content: string, editor: Editor)` - the callback you can use to update the parent state;
+* *onEditorChange*: `(content: string, editor: Editor) => void` - the callback you can use to update the parent state;
 * all other TinyMCE properties are non-reactive and should work as designed for the original TinyMCE React component.

 ### Some notes

-- This package will automatically load the tinymce library and its dependencies by the use of the `tinymceScriptSrc` property
+- This package will automatically load the tinymce library and its dependencies by the use of the `tinymceScriptSrc` property;
-- You can make use of the dark mode via TinyMCE skins:<br />`<SolidEditor skin="oxide-dark" contentCss="dark" {...props} />`, this very demo is configured to make use of them
+- You can make use of the dark mode via TinyMCE skins: `skin="oxide-dark"` and `contentCss="dark"` properties, this very demo is configured to make use of them via `createEffect`;
-- The component, like the original, allows you to hook into the TinyMCE instance via an `editorRef` reference.
+- Like the original React adaptation, this component allows you to hook into the TinyMCE instance via an `editorRef` reference.

 ## Issues